 This floor mosaic contains an elaborate geometric frame which reminds of the Labyrinth, the maze of Knossos, and is characterized by swastikas aka Greek key patterns having many symbolic meanings, including the flow of time.
 This concept is expressed also by the Four Seasons.
 Dionysus is portrayed in a very relaxed pose, laying on a panther as if it were a couch for a banquet; most probably the mosaic decorated the floor of a triclinium, the Roman dining room.

 The fight symbolizes the conflict between love (Cupid) and sheer sexual desire (Pan) and it can be seen also in a famous statue of Venus with Cupid and Pan which was found at Delos.
 The overreaching power of Cupid was chanted by Virgil (Omnia vincit Amor, Love conquers All) and by Ovid.
 The mosaic depicts a formal contest with an umpire (Silenus) holding the palm of victory and Pan fighting with a hand behind his back (because he is an adult and Cupid a child).
-The same scene can be seen in mosaics at Ostia (it opens in another window) and in Sicily and the similarity is striking.
+The same scene can be seen in mosaics at Ostia and in Sicily.

 Mosaic of the Fish (IIIrd century AD - found in town in 1843)